Close Menu

 In order to figure out your physical RFC, the SSA will read your medical records.
 They will take into account what your doctor says about you mental and physical health in your medical records.
 Additionally, the SSA has their own doctors that can review your medical records.

 These doctors work for DDS, the state agency who reviews all SSD cases.
 The SSA will take the medical opinion of these doctors into account too.
 Likewise, if they need more information, they may send you to a medical exam at their expense.
-Learn about what to expect at SSA’s doctor exam.
+Learn what to expect at SSA’s doctor exam.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS